Wensdy: Early years

 Born in Lenzie, Scotland, her parents divorced when Wensdy was two years old.

 Wensdy began developing musical interest early in her life.
 She began singing at the age of four years.
 At age four, Wensdy attended dance classes and would often stand on chairs and sing and dance at home.
 Her enthusiasm for music and art was not entirely understood because her family was serious and believed in working class ethic.

-However Wensdy would continue to write songs and poems for her family and friends on into adulthood.
-She listened to artists like Michael Jackson and Handel and sing and dance at her grandmothers house regularly, singing anything from "Beat It", "(How Much Is) That Doggie in the Window?", "I Think We're Alone Now" for her aunts and uncles.
+However, Wensdy would continue to write songs and poems for her family and friends on into adulthood.
+She listened to artists like Michael Jackson and Handel and sing and dance at her grandmother's house regularly, singing anything from "Beat It", "(How Much Is) That Doggie in the Window?", "I Think We're Alone Now" for her aunts and uncles.
 In addition to this Wensdy went to her father's house most weekends and there she would spend the entire Friday evening in his music studio.
-Wensdy’s father was a business man but he had aspirations of being a performer when he was in his 20s.
+Wensdy's father was a businessman, but he had aspirations of being a performer when he was in his 20s.
 He would host Friday night jam sessions for his friends.
 Wensdy explains that this was a time when she was very happy and sometimes she could even get up and sing in the studio which she found really exciting.

-Around the age of 15, Wensdy’s mother parted from her live-in partner and this was set to greatly affect Wensdy’s life.
+Around the age of 15, Wensdy's mother parted from her live-in partner, and this was set to greatly affect Wensdy's life.
 Her mother took to drinking heavily and, by the age of 16, Wensdy was thrown out into the streets of Glasgow without even a pair of shoes.

 This was a turning point as Wensdy could yet again focus on her music and art and she shortly after pursued a Portfolio preparation course and got accepted into Glasgow School of Art.
 Here she was to meet many great friends, however she did not complete the course as she felt it lacked real direction.
 She had great drive and ambition to succeed and felt that Art School was not bringing all of her dreams into reality.

 After several Art Exhibitions and a stint at Performance College Wensdy began to write and produce her own style of music.